 - Administer other internal and external awards.

-- Oversee Operations of the Graduate Studies Office:
+- Oversee Operations of Graduate Studies and Postdoctoral Affairs:

 - Delegate responsibility when appropriate to the Director of Graduate Studies Services